Midnight Sun Run: Race history

-The race went virtual in 2020 as officials blamed the COVID-19 pandemic as cause to cancel the live race.
+The race went virtual in 2020 and 2021 due to the COVID-19 pandemic.

 Top ten fastest finishing times

 Collateral contests

 Beginning in 1984, costumes have been a central theme for the Midnight Sun Run, and awards are given to the best coifed entrants.
 The costumed division is perhaps one of the most anticipated aspects of the race.
 Mike Styles said the idea of the costumed division was to create a Fairbanks version of San Francisco's Bay to Breakers race.